 - You will need to register with the Learning Hub to access the IFPP resources.
 Register with an NHS email address or an OpenAthens account.
 Instructions on how to obtain an OpenAthens account can be found in Appendix 1 of the IFPP Learning Opportunities guide.

 - Another useful resource on the Learning Hub is the IFPP Revision Resources for the GPhC Registration Assessment.
-This is a handy signpost guide to resources for the assessment.
+A useful resource listing revision resources to support those sitting / re-sitting the GPhC registration assessment.

-- The Pharmacy Schools Council are also helping you to prepare for the GPhC registration assessment.
-Several revision events from Schools of Pharmacy are now available as recorded sessions on the Pharmacy Schools Council website.
+- The Pharmacy Schools Council also help you to prepare for the GPhC registration assessment.
+Several revision events from Schools of Pharmacy are available as recorded sessions on the Pharmacy Schools Council website.

 - The GPhC website also has some example assessment questions.

-- The PDA have recently launched a revision programme which is free for PDA members.
+- The PDA have a revision programme which is free for PDA members.

 - The RPS hosts resources for provisional registration which are free to RPS members.